eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

 - `name` - (Computed) - String - Name is the name of the etcd cluster (main, events etc).
-- `provider` - (Computed) - String - Provider is the provider used to run etcd: standalone, manager.<br />We default to manager for kubernetes 1.11 or if the manager is configured; otherwise standalone.
+- `provider` - (Computed) - String - Provider is the provider used to run etcd: Manager, Legacy.<br />Defaults to Manager.
 - `member` - (Computed) - List([etcd_member_spec](#etcd_member_spec)) - Members stores the configurations for each member of the cluster (including the data volume).
 - `enable_etcd_tls` - (Computed) - Bool - EnableEtcdTLS indicates the etcd service should use TLS between peers and clients.
 - `enable_tls_auth` - (Computed) - Bool - EnableTLSAuth indicates client and peer TLS auth should be enforced.
-- `version` - (Computed) - String - Version is the version of etcd to run i.e. 2.1.2, 3.0.17 etcd.
+- `version` - (Computed) - String - Version is the version of etcd to run.
 - `leader_election_timeout` - (Computed) - Duration - LeaderElectionTimeout is the time (in milliseconds) for an etcd leader election timeout.
 - `heartbeat_interval` - (Computed) - Duration - HeartbeatInterval is the time (in milliseconds) for an etcd heartbeat interval.
 - `image` - (Computed) - String - Image is the etcd docker image to use.
 Setting this will ignore the Version specified.